 Say what you will about the lack of military discipline, but the roosequins know how to fight in a pack, we mere humans just need to get out of their way.
 Patting Zabu on the back, I follow Dagen as we ride back towards camp once again, looking back at our pursuers in the distance.
-The garos aren't built for forests, their taloned feet digging in with each step, their short strides unable to deal with tight turns.
+The garos aren't built for forests, their taloned feet digging in with each step and long strides unable to deal with tight turns.
 They're more suitable for combat in open fields, where they would likely be superior to roosequins, but this is our home, and they know nothing of surviving here.

 The signal to retreat sounds once more, and Zabu moves before I can stop him.
 Damn animal, think one good thing about him and then he fucks it all up.
 We could have killed a few more before leaving if Zabu wasn't just a mindless animal, taking orders without thinking.
 Taking stock of my injuries as I ride, I notice that none of my vicious gashes hurt, although they are bleeding quite heavily.
 Tearing off my ruined armor, I let it fall to the ground behind me, and I begin coating my cuts in styptic powder to stop the bleeding, my head already woozy from the blood loss.
 Noticing Zabu's wounds on his neck and shoulders, I daub some on him as well, ignoring his hissing at the sting of the medication.
 I need him in good condition to be able to keep fighting, and I ride while anticipating the signal to turn and fight, but it never comes.
 We ride out of the forest and up the small hill to the campsite where the soldiers are alert and rushing about, taking their positions to deal with the oncoming attack.
 Breaking off from my group, I approach the area where the soldiers are lined up, spears and shields in hand, and I hop off of Zabu, sending him away from the front lines.